ScratchyCode/SOLARITY/README.md

 The projects that were evaluated to go to the global awards do not have any data, code or results of any relevance, but are full of graphs generated with a sort of data-art using with ChatGPT.
 This is the answer from our team to NASA's seriousness.

+We don't want to win, but we don't want to see projects nominated with fake data and results whose only meaning is aesthetic.

 ![LOGO1](logo/nasa1.jpg) ![LOGO2](logo/nasa2.jpg) ![LOGO3](logo/nasa3.jpg)